-A “versatilist” is someone who can be a specialist for a particular discipline, while at the same time be able to change to another role with the same ease (Wikipedia).
-A versatilist is often confused with a “generalist” because both tend to have breadth of knowledge and experiences; they both tend to have a lot of knowledge about many things.
-On the other hand, given the versatilists’ ability to be an expert, they are often misidentified as “specialist”; however, a versatilist is a unique breed that exists between these two extremes.
+A “versatilist” is someone who can be a specialist for a particular discipline, while at the same time able to change to another role with the same ease (Wikipedia).
+A versatilist is often confused with a “generalist” because both tend to have breadth of knowledge and experiences; they both have a lot of knowledge about many things.
+On the other hand, given the versatilists’ ability to be an expert, they are also often misidentified as “specialist”; however, a versatilist is a unique breed that exists between these two extremes.

 What is the difference between a versatilist and a generalist?

 The difference between a generalist and a versatilist is the degree of competency within each domain of knowledge they know; or, the depth of knowledge.
 A generalist is familiar with the various domains of knowledge they have, while a versatilist becomes an expert (albeit briefly) in each domain they pursue.
 Generalists are philanderers in a sense, never truly committing to any particular domain of knowledge and content with superficial awareness and casual affiliation.
 Versatilists, on the other hand, are serial-monogamists, committing deeply to each domain with passion and intensity, but never staying for the long-haul to make a career of it.